-Potent and selective tachykinin NK1 receptor agonist (EC50 = 2 nM in guinea pig vas deferens).
+GR 73632 is a potent and selective tachykinin NK1 receptor agonist (EC50 = 2 nM in guinea pig vas deferens).
 Active in vivo.
+Intrathecal administration of GR 73632 in mice increases itch behavior.

 Sold for research purposes under agreement from GlaxoSmithKline